Who we are

 We believe in not developing anything for you, without you.
 Through the Advisory Group, we will be able to learn from your experience as you advise us on our work, whether within research, education or advocacy.

 "We need people affected by dementia to share experiences and insights.
 And we need to hear from caregivers, and all those who support people with dementia, whoever you are." - Roger (pictured), from Medicine Hat, Alberta.
-Roger lives with Alzheimer's disease and is the co-chair of our Advisory Group.
+Roger lived with Alzheimer's disease and was a co-chair of our Advisory Group.